jamespatrickgibson/union/docs/About.md

 libraries and UI frameworks, and could certainly use something like Union to jumpstart projects.

-> What you make represents who you are.
-It stands testament to you values and your preoccupations.
-And using the Mac I sensed a very clear, and very direct connection with the people that actually created the Macintosh.
-> — Jony Ive

 ### Work in Progress

 Since Union is such a new project, the design of the system will be continuously iterated in the open.
 Many breaking changes are certain to occor during the early phase of development.

-Union should be considered pre-release and currently unstable for production use.
+**Union should be considered pre-release and currently unstable for production use.**

 ## Team